FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/Custom_Advanced_Routing_step.md

 ### Using the SecureTransport Certificate service

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> provides a service for certificate parsing and validation against its keystore.
+{{< SecureTransport/componentshortname  >}} provides a service for certificate parsing and validation against its keystore.
 The service is called `com.axway.st.plugins.improvedrouting.environment.CertificateService` and can be used in the process method of the custom advanced routing step using the following code:

     CertificateService certificateService = producerSettings.getCertificateService();